 Hyperlinks on a slide ARE NOT ACCESSIBLE.
 You need to add links as buttons or build an invisible box around the text (& then go back and change the text to *look* like a link, & maybe add a hover state).
 This is a known issue.
 It’s been around for more than 4 years (link opens in new tab) , and Articulate has not addressed it, except with “work-arounds”.

-- Read the point above again…Articulate’s HTML5 output does not properly recognize Hyper Text Markup Language.
+- Read the point above again…Articulate’s HTML5 output does not properly recognize Hyper Text Markup Language. – January 2020 update: best option it to create a separate text box and hyperlink that…workable, but still problematic.
+Ideally, we could create the link in context, but that is not accessible.

 To Articulate: It seems that every vendor has a “our platform is accessible” pitch.
 That’s important, but when you’re pushing a bunch of the work down to the people that are using it by forcing us to use “work-arounds”, I call shenanigans.
 It’s irresponsible for you to say “our tool is accessible”, when you know full well how much work it is to make actually make accessible content with your tool.
 It’s a big problem when developers, instructors, admins, etc, are buying a subscription to your tool and creating content that they think is accessible, while you haven’t accurately told them about the work necessary to do so.
 That’s irresponsible.